zainabsunny/End-to-End-Machine-Learning-Pipeline-for-Personalized-recommendations-in-Databricks/README.md

     - Identifies cross-sell and up-sell opportunities.
     - Provides input for reranking models or enhancing collaborative filtering outputs.
   - Logs results as artifacts in MLflow, enabling detailed examination and reproducibility of findings.
+- ALS (Alternating Least Squares) Recommender:
+  - Decomposes the user-item interaction matrix into latent user and item factors using the ALS algorithm.
+  - Handles implicit feedback (e.g., clicks, views, purchases) and prevents NaN predictions with a cold-start strategy.
+  - Users (e.g., user sessions) and Items (e.g., product IDs) are represented as a sparse matrix where interactions are weighted by product quantity or implicit engagement.
+  - Produces top-N recommendations for users and items.

 ### **6. Delta Table Management: Unity Catalog**
 - Stores cleaned and transformed datasets in Unity Catalog-managed Delta tables for centralized governance and access control.
 - Ensures schema consistency and reliable storage.